prebid/prebid.github.io/dev-docs/modules/konduit.md

 ### Step 1: Prepare the base Prebid file

+Build your Prebid.js package in one of two ways:

-Receive an email package from the Prebid [Download]({{site.baseurl}}/download.html) page.
+1) Receive an email package from the Prebid [Download](/download.html) page.
-In addition to the email package, a Konduit 'Client ID' needs to be used as a function parameter, see Sample code below.
+2) From the command line, `gulp build --modules=konduitWrapper,...`

 ### Step 2: Implement module code on page

-Insert the Konduit module code in your source code of the page.
+- Insert the Konduit module code in your source code of the page.
-The module exposes the `pbjs.adServers.konduit.buildVastUrl` function to use.
+- The module exposes the `pbjs.adServers.konduit.buildVastUrl` function to use.
-The function should be provided a couple of input parameters including a bid to be accelerated (usually a winner bid) and Konduit parameters, see Sample code below.
+- The function should be provided a couple of input parameters including a bid to be accelerated (usually a winner bid) and Konduit parameters, see sample code below.

-### Sample code
+### Sample Code

 It usually makes sense to use the Konduit Module function call in the `bidsBackHandler` callback function.